About

 Our Team

 Flora-Lee Trueman is a member of the Opaskwayak Cree Nation.
-She has a Bachelor of General Studies/Education After Degree (5 years) from the University of Brandon, a Post Baccalaureate Diploma from the University of Winnipeg, and is a Master of Education Degree Candidate from St. Francis Xavier University.
-Over the past eighteen years, Flora-Lee has worked in education in different capacities.
-She has taught at the middle and senior years levels with both Independent and public schools across Manitoba and comes to the Wapaskwa Virtual Collegiate as an experienced instructional leader, workshop and training facilitator, course developer, divisional support teacher, coach, mentor, and consultant.
+Flora-Lee has a Bachelor of General Studies/Education After Degree from the University of Brandon, a Post Baccalaureate Diploma from the University of Winnipeg, and a Master of Education Degree from St. Francis Xavier University.
+She has worked in education in different capacities over the past 20 years.
+She has taught at the middle and senior years levels at Independent, private, and public schools across Manitoba and comes to the Wapaskwa Virtual Collegiate as an experienced instructional leader, workshop and training facilitator, consultant, course developer, divisional support teacher, coach, and mentor.

 Curriculum Developer/Instructor – Peter Petkau